Flexible Fencing is a Safer Alternative for Horses

-One product that is safer and cuts down on chore time is flexible fence.
+One product that is safer and cuts down on chore time is Flex Fence®.

-You may have seen flexible fence but may not know how it works or why it lasts so long.
-Amazingly, 15 years ago, most people were not familiar with the concept of a flexible fence.
+You may have seen Flex Fence® but may not know how it works or why it lasts so long.
+Amazingly, 25 years ago, most people were not familiar with the concept of a flexible fence.
 Even more surprising is that today, many don't realize the benefits of this product.
-Flexible fencing is comprised of a high-tensile wire encased with polymer (plastic), which forms each rail.
+Flex Fence® is comprised of a high-tensile wire encased with polymer (plastic), which forms each rail.
 This flexible rail allows the fence to flex and then bounce back to its original shape.
-This type of fence was patented in Europe in 1957 and has finally made its way to the United States.
+This type of fence was patented in Europe in 1957 and has made its way to the United States.
 Fences for horses need strength and durability.
 Until the flexible fence was introduced, there were not many fencing options that offered these features.
 A major benefit of these features is additional protection for your horses.

-Rails come in a variety of sizes: 5.2 inch, 4.2 inch, 1 inch, 5/16 inch coated wire and 5/1 inch coated electric wire.
+Rails come in a variety of sizes: 5.25", 4.25" and 3.75".
+We also offer 5/16" coated wire and 5/16" electric coated wire.
 These rail widths allow you to choose any combination of sizes to meet your horses' needs, as well as your budget.
-The rails are also "continuously run" which means the rails can stretch the entire length of the fence (660, 330,or 1320 feet depending on your pasture layout) before you terminate or splice to finish your stretch of fence.
+The rails are also "continuously run" which means the rails can stretch the entire length of the fence (660' and 330' or 1320' depending on your pasture layout) before you terminate or splice to finish your stretch of fence.
 Unlike boards that can break or get pulled away from the post, brackets allow the rail to move upon pressure.
-The force of a hit to a rail of the flexible fence will actually radiate the entire length of the fence line.
+The force of a hit to a rail of the Flex Fence® will actually radiate the entire length of the fence line.
 This helps to eliminate any pressure points.
-Break strengths vary with the number of rails you choose, but these rails have the break strength needed for horse containment.
-Typical warranties cover any manufacturer defects or problems due to weathering up to 20 years, but like most product warranties, will not cover damage due to abuse, accident or incorrect use.
+Break strength varies with the type of rails you choose, but these rails have the break strength needed for horse containment.
+Typical warranties cover any manufacturer defects or problems due to weathering up to a limited lifetime manufacturer's warranty, but like most product warranties, will not cover damage due to abuse, accident or incorrect use.